v8/v8.dev/src/blog/better-class-features.md

 The work mentioned in this blog post is also included in the upcoming Node.js v18 release.
 Previously, Node.js switched to symbol properties in a few built-in classes that had been using private fields in order to include them into the embedded bootstrap snapshot as well as to improve the performance of the constructors (see [this blog post](https://www.nearform.com/blog/node-js-and-the-struggles-of-being-an-eventtarget/) for more context).
 With the improved support of class features in V8, Node.js [switched back to private class fields](https://github.com/nodejs/node/pull/42361) in these classes and Node.js's benchmarks showed that [these changes did not introduce any performance regressions](https://github.com/nodejs/node/pull/42361#issuecomment-1068961385).

-We'd like to thank Bloomberg for sponsoring Igalia to work on improvements of the class features and startup snapshots.
+This work was contributed to V8 by Igalia under the sponsorship of Bloomberg.